 4. Offer Seller Financing with Attractive Terms

-a.
-It allows me to make a lot more money from the exact same sale price.
+- An investor can make much more money from the same sale price.

 - An investor can create streams of passive income for years into the future.

-Seller Financing doesn’t always make sense for every deal – but if you’re willing and able to accept installment payments for your property over a set period of time (which will multiply your revenue in the process), why not sweeten the deal for everyone in the transaction?
+Seller Financing doesn’t always make sense for every deal, but if you’re willing and able to accept installment payments for your properties over a set period (which will multiply your revenue in the process), why not sweeten the deal for everyone in the transaction?

 5. Make Improvements to the Property

-Regardless of the type of real estate you’re trying to sell – there is almost always the outside chance that someone would be willing to pay your asking price (or even more) IF it came with just one additional feature… the trick is to simply figure out what that additional feature would be.
-Whether you want to go as far as building an attached garage, or maybe just install some updated water-efficient plumbing fixtures in each of your bathrooms.
-Need some other cool ideas?
-Check these out.
+Regardless of the type of real estate you’re trying to sell, there is almost always the chance that someone would be willing to pay your asking price (or even more) IF it came with just one additional feature.
+The trick is to figure out what that additional feature would be.

 6. Offer a Warranty